singh-man/books/crackingTheCoding/17_hard.md

 Doing the sum has another benefit: there is already a closed form expression to compute the sum of numbers between 1 and n.
 This is n(n+1)/2.

 > Most candidates probably won't remember the expression for the sum of numbers between 1 and n, and that's okay.
 Your interviewer might, however, ask you to derive it.
 Here's how to think about that: you can pair up the low and high values in the sequence of 0 +  1 + 2 +  3 +  ... + n to get: (0, n)  + (1, n-1) + (2, n-3), and so on.
 Each of those pairs has a sum of n and there are (n+1)/2 pairs.
 But what if n is even, such that (n+1)/2 is not an integer?
-In this case, pair up low and high values to get n/2 pairs with sum n+l.
-Either way, the math works out to n(n+l)/2.
+In this case, pair up low and high values to get n/2 pairs with sum n+1.
+Either way, the math works out to n(n+1)/2.

 Switching to a sum will delay the overflow issue substantially, but it won't wholly prevent it.
 You should discuss the issue with your interviewer to see how he/she would like you to handle it.
 Just mentioning it is plenty sufficient for many interviewers.